MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-edge-scale-units-lbd.md

 Do the following:

-1. Download the infrastructure scripts.
+1. Download the latest release of the infrastructure scripts.
 (This is already part of [setting up an LBD environment](../../fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu12.md).)

 1. Set up the pre-deployment script.